adrianmartin-consuegraj/adrianmartin-consuegraj/README.md

 I obtanined a Higher National Diploma about Web Application Development in Madrid, which did nothing but make me feel more catched up by the whole world of programming: it's pretty stimulating the idea that there is always a way to do anything!<br>

-Now I'm focused on mastering Spring, Spring Boot and React.
+Now I'm focused on mastering Spring Boot and React.

 ## About me
  - 🏡 I'm currently in Madrid, Spain.</li>